kokofixcomputers/docker-openssh-server-fork-ubuntu/README.md

 [![GitHub](https://img.shields.io/static/v1.svg?color=94398d&labelColor=555555&logoColor=ffffff&style=for-the-badge&label=linuxserver.io&message=GitHub&logo=github)](https://github.com/kokofixcomputers "view the source for all of our repositories.")

-This is a fork by kokofixcomputers to introduce more customizability and features.
+This is a fork by kokofixcomputers to introduce more customizability and features. (for ubuntu)

 Find me at: